oscar-bender-stone/honors-thesis/source/3_information_systems.typ

 Now with our meta-theory in @foundations, we can proceed to discuss information systems.

+== Motivating Examples

 == Faithful Embeddings

+We want a notion that is complete.
+One may be tempted to simply say that we could define information systems precisely as partial computable functions.
+However, we will show this is not the case.

 #theorem[
   There is no faithful embedding from partial computable functions into information systems.
 ]

+Now, even with this new setup, we are limited with the unconditional aspect of rules.
+Meseguer @twenty_years_rewriting_logic mention that they cannot faithfully represent conditional rewrite, provided by informal argument.
+We formalize this now.

 #theorem[
   There is no faithful embedding from unconditional rewrite systems to